Are Your Beneficiaries Up to Date?

 Regularly reviewing your account beneficiaries should be part of your financial and estate planning strategies.
 But certain life events and account changes demand immediate attention.

 Marriage, divorce, the birth of a child or grandchild, the loss of a spouse or child—all these events can prompt a change in beneficiary decisions.
-Keeping your beneficiaries up to date helps ensure that you don't inadvertently leave money to the wrong people or leave a loved one out of your plan.
+Keeping your beneficiaries up to date helps you prevent inadvertently leaving money to the wrong people or a loved one out of your plan.

-Also, anytime you close an account and move your money over to a new one, you'll want to make sure you take the time to specify your beneficiaries again.
+Also, anytime you close an account and move your money over to a new one, you'll need to take the time to specify your beneficiaries again.
 For example, if you recently rolled over a 401(k) from a former employer or transferred an existing IRA to a new financial firm, your beneficiary designations won't transfer over with your assets.

 Generally, updating your beneficiaries is simple—you can often make changes online or by completing paperwork.
-If you need advice about designating your beneficiaries, talk to an attorney or estate planner to help ensure your final wishes are carried out.
+If you need advice about designating your beneficiaries, talk to your financial advisor, estate planner, or estate-planning attorney to help ensure your final wishes are carried out.
+And consider discussing your decisions with family members to help avoid any surprises or conflicts.